Stability for random measures, point processes and discrete semigroups: Discrete stability for point processes

-If $\mu$ itself is a random measure $\zeta$, then the obtained (doubly stochastic) point process is called a \emph{Cox process}.
+If the intensity measure itself is a random measure $\zeta$, then the obtained (doubly stochastic) point process is called a \textit{Cox process}.
 Its \pgfl\ is given by

-Note that the Cox process is stationary if and only if the random measure $\zeta$ is stationary.
+Note that the Cox process is stationary if and only if the random measure $\zeta$ is stationary.\looseness=1

 Addition of counting measures is well defined and leads to the definition of the superposition operation for point processes.
-However, multiplication of counting measure by positive numbers is not possible to define by multiplying its values --- they no longer remain integers for arbitrary multiplication factors.
+However, multiplication of the counting measure by positive numbers cannot be defined by multiplying its values -- they no longer remain integers for arbitrary multiplication factors.
 In what follows we define a stochastic multiplication operation that corresponds to the thinning operation for point processes.
-Namely each unit mass $\delta_{x_i}$ in the representation of the counting measure $\phi=\ssum_i \delta_{x_i}$ is removed with probability $1-t$ and retained with probability $t$ independently of other masses.
-The resulting counting measure $t\circ\phi$ becomes random (even if $\phi$ is deterministic) and is known under the name of \emph{independent thinning} in the point process literature, \seg~ \cite[Ch.~8.2]{DalVJon:88} or \cite[C.~7]{m:k:m}, where relations to cluster and Cox processes were established.
+Namely, each unit mass $\delta_{x_i}$ in the representation of the counting measure $\phi=\sum_i \delta_{x_i}$ is removed with probability $1-t$ and retained with probability $t$ independently of other masses.
+The resulting counting measure $t\circ\phi$ becomes random (even if $\phi$ is deterministic) and is known under the name of \textit{independent thinning} in the point process literature; see, for example, \cite {DalVJon08}, Chapter 11.3, or \cite{mkm}, Chapter 7, where relations to cluster and Cox processes were established.

 To complement this pathwise description, it is possible to define the thinning operation on probability distributions of point processes.
-Namely the thinned process $t\circ \Phi$ has the \pgfl
+Namely, the thinned process $t\circ\Phi$ has the \pgfl

-\seg \cite[p.~240]{DalVJon:88}.
+see, for example, \cite{DalVJon08}, page 155.
 From this, it is easy to establish the following properties of the thinning operation.